rohskopf/lammps-transport/thermal-conductivity/lj/README.md

 As you can see from the output `correlation_plot.png`, the HFACF converged to near-zero within the correlation time window.
 This means that our system is in equilibrium and we can rely on the time-integral of this correlation to give us thermal conductivity.
-That integral is alredy calculated in the `in.run` LAMMPS script, but this plot tells us that the calculation is properly
+That integral is already calculated in the `in.run` LAMMPS script, but this plot tells us that the calculation is properly
 converged: